bitcoinj/httpseed/README.md

 Flags should be self explanatory.
 A signing key will be created and saved into the working directory the first time you run the app.
 After that it'll be reused for signing.
 By running with --log-to-console you will see the public key in hex and this can be distributed in applications (assuming you keep your private key safe of course!).

-TODO
-====

-* Should exclude peers that are stuck too far behind the tip of the block chain
-* Needs testing on the main network

 Possible future features
 ========================